Omarfaruk05/dev-quiz-backend/README.md

-This is a book catalog backend site.
-I works as a book store.
-You can create, update, delete user.
-You can create order if you are a customer.
+## This is a book catalog backend site.
+It works as a online book store.
+You can create user.
 If you are a admin you can create category, create book.
 Only admins can update and delete operations.
+You can create order if you are a customer.
+A customers and admins can see all books.
+A customer can see his/her orders, on the other hand admins can see all orders.
+Lastly every user can see his/her profile info.

 # live link: [https://book-catalog-chi.vercel.app]